Quantum Talents Symposium Munich

 Eligibility

-We invite applications from outstanding and driven early-career researchers from around the globe, working in the field of quantum computing.
+We invite applications from outstanding and driven early-career researchers from around the globe, working in the field of quantum science and technology.
 Specifically, we invite PhD students in their 3rd year and above and postdocs with up to two years of experience.
-Applications should discuss our focus theme of quantum computing.
+Applications can be from any topic within the the scope of MCQST's six research areas.

 The mission of the Symposium greatly aligns with my vision of incubating an interdisciplinary environment for quantum science, and was an exclusive opportunity for me to share my research.
 At the same time, I had the chance to use my unique experiences to contribute in discussions across the different communities present, and potentially establish future collaborations with researchers in Munich. -- Nathanan Tantivasadakarn (Finalist 2024, Caltech)